 Sanyam Bajajis a professional photographer-cum-environmentalist.
-From working in 12 countries as a professional photographer to attending several conferences on circular economy and sustainability at the UN & EU Commission, he is always trying to see the bigger picture and give back to the community.
+From working in 12 countries as a professional photographer to attending several conferences on sustainability at the UN & EU Commission, he tries to see the bigger picture and give back to the community.

 Tom DiCillois an US-American film director and cinematographer, best known for his movies Johnny Suede and Living in Oblivion.

 Emanuelle Dufouris a drawing-anthropologist based in Montréal, working in the fields of Indigenous education, diversity, and inclusion.

 Emanuelle’s contribution: “I like to be a choreographer of mistakes”

 Lucie Pantazopoulou Drahoňovskástudied German, literature, and sociology at the Ludwig-Maximilian University in Munich.
 Today she works as a cultural editor for the monthly newspaper Das LandesEcho and as a permanent editorial member of the cultural society monthly Xantypa.

 Lucie’s contribution: From Round to Square

 Florian Falzederlives and works as a freelance journalist and author in Munich, Germany.

 Adam Fletcheris a bald Englishman.
 After a decade in Berlin, he’d consider himself German, were it not for his continued inability to separate his Akkusativ from his Dativ, and his plastic recycling from his paper.